 Content of breast milk

-Colostrum is the first fluid provided by mothers during the first days after birth.
+- Colostrum is the first fluid provided by mothers during the first days after birth.
 It is produced in low quantities with a relatively low concentration of fat resulting in lower nutritional quality.
 Therefore, it is ideal for the immature intestinal tract of newborn babies.
 It is highly digestible and supports the passing of meconium, the infant’s first stool.
-Additionally, colostrum is rich in components that help the babies to develop and to enhance their immune system such as lymphocytes, antibodies, growth factors and high protein levels.
+Additionally, colostrum is rich in components such as lymphocytes, antibodies, growth factors and high protein levels, which help the children to develop and to enhance their immune system.

-Fully mature milk is produced between 4 to 6 weeks after birth and remains almost unchanged during the rest of lactation.
+- Fully mature milk is produced between 4 to 6 weeks after birth and remains almost unchanged until the end of lactation.

-- Mother’s milk protects babies against gastrointestinal and respiratory infections.
+- Mother’s own milk protects babies against gastrointestinal and respiratory infections.

-- Breastfeeding results in reduced risk of NEC (Necrotising Enterocolitis), an acute inflammatory disease of the intestines and the most common gastrointestinal medical emergency occuring in neonates.
+- Breastfeeding results in reduced risk of NEC (Necrotising Enterocolitis), an acute inflammatory disease of the intestines and the most common gastrointestinal medical emergency occurring in neonates.